Substra/substra/references/sdk.md

             "type": "is", "contains" or "exists" # the type of query that will be used "value": str # the value that the key must be (if type is "is") or contain (if type if "contains") }: list compute plans matching provided conditions in metadata.
-Remote mode only. algo_key (str): list compute plans that used the given algo.
+Remote mode only. function_key (str): list compute plans that used the given function.
 Remote mode only. dataset_key (str): list compute plans linked or using this dataset.
 Remote mode only. data_sample_key (List[str]): list compute plans linked or that used this data sample(s).
 Remote mode only.